 You can add Klaviyo's onsite tracking snippets to your site using Google Tag Manager.
 Some site owners use Google Tag Manager as a single point to manage all third-party web snippets they need to add to their site.
 Klaviyo's onsite tracking falls into this category and can be added and managed through Google Tag Manager.

 If you haven't already, create a Google Tag Manager account and add the install scripts to your site.

 If you're new to using Google Tag Manager, review their documentation on setting up an account and adding the install scripts to your site.

 Create a new Tag

-Within the workspace for your site, create a new trigger for your Klaviyo Active on Site Web Tracking.
+Within the workspace for your site, create a new trigger for your Klaviyo Active on Site tracking.
 We recommend creating a separate trigger for your Active on Site and Viewed Product tracking.
-This is because your Viewed Product tracking will only trigger on your product pages, whereas your Active on Site tracking should trigger on every page of your site.
+This is because Viewed Product tracking will only trigger on your product pages, whereas Active on Site tracking should trigger on every page of your site.

 Select Custom HTML as the tag type.

-From your Klaviyo account, you can locate your Active on Site snippet by clicking the account dropdown and selecting Setup Web Tracking.
+To locate your Active on Site snippet in Klaviyo, click the account dropdown and select Setup Web Tracking.
 Copy the first snippet.

-From your Google Tag Manger, paste your Klaviyo Active on Site snippet into the HTML box.
+From your Google Tag Manager, paste your Klaviyo Active on Site snippet into the HTML box.

 Set your trigger to fire on a page view for all pages.
 This ensures that your Active on Site snippet will fire whenever customers view a page on your site.